-Our proposed NGM solves the most general Lawler's QAP, which has wide range of applications beyond vision.
-Evaluation on the QAPLIB benchmark~\cite{Burkard1997QAPLIB} is performed to show the capability of NGM on learning the QAP objective score.
-The QAPLIB contains 134 real-world QAP instances from 15 categories, and the problem size ranges from 12 to 256.
-However, most of the instances are relatively small, and experiments are conducted on a subset of 95 QAPLIB instances whose sizes are no larger than 40.
-We modify the loss function into objective score of QAP, keeping the model architecture unchanged.
-It turns out a self-supervised learning task where the objective score is minimized.
+Our NGM solves the most general Lawler\textquotesingle s QAP, which has a wide range of applications beyond vision.
+Evaluation on QAPLIB~\cite{Burkard1997QAPLIB} is performed to show the capability of NGM on learning the QAP objective score, which should be minimized in QAPLIB (in contrast, objective score is maximized in graph matching).
+The QAPLIB contains 134 real-world QAP instances from 15 categories, e.g.\ planning a hospital facility layout~\cite{hahn2001hospital}.
+The problem size is defined as $n_1=n_2=n$ from Lawler\textquotesingle s QAP in Eq.~(\ref{eq:lawler_qap}), and ranges from 12 to 256.
+Results are reported on 133 instances with $12 \leq n \leq 150$, as the most challenging \texttt{tai256c} is computationally intractable with our testbed (275GB GPU memory is required for intermediate computing).
+We set the loss function as the objective score of QAP, keeping the model architecture unchanged.
+We formulate a optimization task where the objective score is minimized:

-We train one model for each category, and report the relative objective score $\frac{obj\_score - feas\_bnd}{obj\_score}$ against the up-to-date feasible bound provided by the benchmark\footnote{Feasible bounds are computed from the provided permutation, at http://coral.ise.lehigh.edu/data-sets/qaplib/qaplib-problem-instances-and-solutions/}.
-In Fig.~\ref{fig:qaplib}, our method beats RRWM~\cite{ChoECCV10} and SM~\cite{LeordeanuICCV05} on most problems.
-As there is no learning based QAP solvers, only non-learning methods are compared.
-NGM can even surpass the known feasible bound (dashed black line) on certain problems.
-We also show in Fig.~\ref{fig:qaplib_cm} that the learned QAP solver generalizes soundly to unseen problems, where models are trained by problems on column and tested on row.
-The problems are arbitrarily selected.
-Objective scores are plotted and darker color denotes better performance.
+where $\mathbf{S}$ is from the output Sinkhorn layer of NGM.
+Given optimal $L_{obj}$ is reached, the learned $\mathbf{S}$ is a double-stochastically relaxed solution to original QAP.
+To explore the feasible space, Gumbel-Sinkhorn discussed in Sec.~\ref{sec:gumbel_sk} is adopted during inference.

+The naming of QAPLIB instances are based on the following rule: the prefix is the problem category which is the name of the author who proposes the problem, and the number means the size of the problem.
+If there are multiple problems with the same size, QAPLIB appends a letter starting from \texttt{a} to distinguish.

+We train one network for each set of problems with the same prefix (i.e.\ problems from the same category), because they usually have common structures (e.g.\ all \texttt{bur} problems are keyboard layout design problems).
+And the problem sizes may vary for problems in the same category (e.g.\ the sizes of \texttt{esc} problems vary from 16 to 128).

+We train one model for each category, and report the normalized objective score.
+In consideration of compact and intuitive illustration, the normalized objective score is computed with the upper bound (primal bound) provided by the up-to-date online benchmark\footnote{\href{http://anjos.mgi.polymtl.ca/qaplib/inst.html}{http://anjos.mgi.polymtl.ca/qaplib/inst.html}} and normalized by the baseline solver spectral matching (SM)~\cite{LeordeanuICCV05}: